 - Absorbance readings of the formazan product from EpiAirway™ models

 incubated with test items are compared with those of negative controls to

 - The IC75 values obtained from this initial Range Finding Experiment determines

 the concentrations used in the Main Experiment, which facilitates definitive IC75

 value determination.
 The Main Experiment is performed as described above for

 the Range Finding Experiment, with the only deviations being the concentration

-range used for each test item, performing each condition in triplicate, and
+range used for each test item, performing each condition in at least duplicate, and

 including a positive control (14.7 mg/ml formaldehyde).